Friedrich Wilhelm von Steuben: Legacy

 Von Steuben was one of four European military leaders who assisted the U.S. cause during the Revolution and was honored with a statue in Lafayette Square, just north of the White House, in Washington, D.C.
 The statue by Albert Jaegers was dedicated in 1910.
 A copy was dedicated in Potsdam, Germany, in 1911, and destroyed during World War II.
 A new cast was given in honor of German-American friendship in 1987, and to celebrate the 750th anniversary of the founding of Berlin.
 It was installed in the Dahlem district, in what had been the U.S. sector of the formerly divided city.

-An additional cast is in Steuben's home town of Magdeburg.
+A cast is in Steuben's home town of Magdeburg.
 Statues of Steuben by J. Otto Schweizer can be found in Valley Forge, Pennsylvania, and Utica, New York, in addition to an equestrian statue by Schweizer in Milwaukee, Wisconsin.
 A bust of Steuben is in the garden of the German Embassy in Washington, D.C.

 The Steuben House, presented to Steuben as a gift for his services in the Continental Army, is located at New Bridge Landing in River Edge, New Jersey.
 The house and surrounding farmland were seized in 1781 from a Loyalist family.
 The house looks much as it did after Steuben renovated it.
-The State of New Jersey took possession of the historic mansion and one acre of ground for $9,000 on June 27, 1928.
+The State of New Jersey took possession of the historic mansion and one acre of ground for $9,000 in June 1928.
 It was opened as a public museum in September 1939.
 The Bergen County Historical Society opens the building for special events.
 It is under the jurisdiction of the Historic New Bridge Landing Park Commission.
-It was added to the National Register of Historic Places on December 18, 1970 for its significance in architecture and military history.
+It was added to the National Register of Historic Places in December 1970, for its significance in architecture and military history.

-Franciscan University of Steubenville also honors their city’s namesake by having The Barons as their moniker and mascot.
+Franciscan University of Steubenville honors their city's namesake by having The Barons as their moniker and mascot.

 Other tributes include Steuben Field, the stadium of the Hamilton College football team.
 Von Steuben, acting as Alexander Hamilton's surrogate, laid the cornerstone of the school.

-The various depictions of Steuben in popular U.S. media include portrayals by Nehemiah Persoff in the 1979 U.S. TV miniseries The Rebels, Kurt Knudson in the 1984 TV miniseries George Washington, being voiced by Austrian-American Arnold Schwarzenegger in the animated series Liberty's Kids, and by David Cross on the "Philadelphia" episode of Drunk History.
+Depictions of Steuben in popular U.S. media include portrayals by Nehemiah Persoff in the 1979 U.S. TV miniseries The Rebels, Kurt Knudson in the 1984 TV miniseries George Washington, being voiced by Austrian-American Arnold Schwarzenegger in the animated series Liberty's Kids, and by David Cross on the "Philadelphia" episode of Drunk History.

 In 2007, a popular documentary DVD was released by LionHeart FilmWorks and director Kevin Hershberger titled Von Steuben's Continentals: The First American Army.
-The 60-minute, live-action documentary details the uniforms, camp life, food, weapons, equipment, and drill of the Continental soldier from 1775–1781, as taught and developed by Baron von Steuben.
+The 60-minute, live-action documentary details the uniforms, camp life, food, weapons, equipment, and drill of the Continental soldier from 1775 to 1781, as taught and developed by Baron von Steuben.